DRIVING TIME: 1 hour

 HWY: CA 1

-The drive from Antigua to Guatemala City is effortless—it’s Guatemala City that will give you a headache.
+The drive from Antigua to Guatemala City is very easy—it’s Guatemala City that will give you a headache.
 This is your true test of patience.
 The only thing that will get you through Guatemala City is diligence and a cold beer waiting for you at the end of the drive.
 Like all Guatemalan towns, the city was constructed using a strict grid system: avenidas run north-south; calles run east-west.
 Unless you have a specific business in Guatemala City, drive directly through it.
-Actually, you will drive around, backward, circular, and then through.
+You will drive around, backward, circular, and then through.
 Guatemala City is the junction point for several routes leading to El Salvador or Honduras.

 Guatemala Border Exit

-Regardless of whether you travel through El Salvador or Honduras, your first procedure is to exit Guatemala.
+Whether you travel through El Salvador or Honduras, your first procedure is to exit Guatemala.
 Leaving the country is much easier than entering the country.

 Immigration will request to see your passport and any other necessary documents.
 After the officials review your materials, they will give you the exit stamp.